 Have baking soda on hand to control a grease fire and a fire extinguisher nearby for other fires.
 If you don’t have a fire extinguisher, keep a bucket of sand next to the grill.
 Never use water to put out grease fire.

 These easy-to-follow tips will help you and your family to enjoy a safe summer barbecuing season.
-For those grilling over an open fire, check out these fire pit do’s and don’ts to keep you and your guests safe.
+For those grilling over an open fire, check out these fire pit safety tips to keep you and your guests safe.